SkBlaz/reliefe/README.md

 # ReliefE: Feature Ranking via Manifold Embeddings

-This repository hosts the implementation of the ReliefE idea, suitable both for _multiclass_ and _multilabel_ **feature ranking** problems.
+This repository hosts the implementation of ReliefE idea, suitable both for _multiclass_ and _multilabel_ **feature ranking** problems.
 The paper can be cited as:

 ```